-We declare our love for all who are in harm’s way, including refugees, immigrants, Muslims, Sikhs, Jews, LGBTQIA people, Blacks, Latinos, the indigenous, the disabled, and the poor.
+We declare our love for all who are in harm’s way, including refugees, immigrants, Muslims, Sikhs, Jews, LGBTQIA people, Black people, Latinx, the indigenous, the disabled, and the poor.
 We stand with millions of people around the globe rising up to end violence against women and girls (cis, transgender and gender non-conforming) who are often the most vulnerable within marginalized communities.
 We vow to see one another as brothers and sisters and fight for a world where every person can flourish.

 We declare love even for our opponents.
 We vow to oppose all executive orders and policies that threaten the rights and dignity of any person.
 We call upon our elected officials to join us, and we are prepared to engage in moral resistance throughout this administration.
 We will fight not with violence or vitriol, but by challenging the cultures and institutions that promote hate.
 In so doing, we will challenge our opponents through the ethic of love.